YilinLiu97/YilinLiu97-previous.github.io/README.md

-## Cascaded 3D FCN for segmenting Amygdala and its subnuclei
+## Cascaded 3D FCN for Segmenting Amygdala and its Subnuclei

 #### Yilin Liu, Brendon Nacewicz, Gregory Kirk, Andrew Alexander, and Nagesh Adluru